rbrock44/home-page/README.md

         - `Concerts` - goes to concerts page, this holds a table of concerts attended
         - `Matches` - goes to matches page, this holds a table of matches (Basketball, Football, Hockey, etc) attended
         - `Directory` - link to [Ryan's Website Directory](https://directory.ryan-brock.com/)
-        - `Homarr` - link to local network Hommar docker image
+        - `Homarr` - link to local Homarr dashboard (only reachable while on the home network)
     - Media Search
         - use this to see if the movie (or tv show) is in my collection
         - Refresh button - refreshes database with source (will take a minute or so to fully update)